newmans99/Qlik-Financial-Rollup-Example/README.md

 This is an example implementation of a dynamic Chart of Accounts measure generator for Qlik Sense.
 You can modify the COA and the Data portions to connect to your data sources.

 # Results
 Leveraging your Chart of Accounts (or other Hierachy), you end up with a series of variables that can be leveraged in Master Items or directly in your visualzations.
-Using the example, you will can get the following output with a simple chart of accounts.
+Using the example, you will can get the following output (legend: blue = add, red = minus, lightblue = skip, yellow = multiply, and green = divide) with a simplified chart of accounts (below).

 ![Financial Example](https://github.com/newmans99/Qlik-Financial-Rollup-Example/raw/master/FinancialExample.png)